Skip to contents

 If you would like more technical details, the epidist package implements models following best practices as described in Park et al. (2024) and Charniga et al. (2024).

-To run this vignette yourself, as well as the epidist package, you will need the data.table1, purrr, ggplot2, gt, and dplyr packages installed.
+To run this vignette yourself, along with the epidist package, you will need the following packages:

 1 Example data

-Data should be formatted as a data.table with the following columns for use within epidist:
+Data should be formatted as a data.frame with the following columns for use within epidist:

 • case: The unique case ID.